xeolabs/xeometry-guide/fittingThingsInView.md

 ### Examples

-Configure camera to fly for two seconds as it moves to each new target:
+Configuring the camera to fly for two seconds as it moves to each new target:

 ```javascript
 viewer.setViewFitDuration(2); // Seconds